ualberta-mueller-group/MCGS/docs/development-notes.md

 ```
 void game::_normalize_impl()
 {
-    // Do nothing, and keep the current hash if possible
+    // Do nothing, and keep the current hash
     if(_hash_updatable())
         _mark_hash_updated();
 }